gramaziokohler/coding_architecture_hs24/lectures/week-01/README.md

 # ----------------------------
 # --------- Functions --------

-# A function is a way to organize an algorithm -no matter how simple-
-# into a reusable block of code.
-# A function only runs when it is called.
-# To call a function, we write its name, followed by parentheses.
-# If the function needs parameters, we add them inside the parentheses.

-# Python contains many built-in functions.
+# Using one of many built-in functions in Python
-# For example, to calculate the largest value of a set of numbers:
 largest_value = max(20, 5, 133)

-# Some functions need to be "imported" first, e.g. the square root function
+# Some functions need to be "imported" first
-# The import lines are usually done at the beginning of the script
+# The imports are usually done at the beginning of the script
 from math import sqrt
 sqrt_example = sqrt(64)       # Calculates the square root of 64